2006wzt/FlexiFed-IMP/README.md

   In my mind, the CharCNN models designed in this project are easy to converge to local minimun on the AG_News dataset.
 The convergence process will be unexpected sometimes.

 - VDCNN : Very Deep Convolutional neural network is similar to ResNet, allowing deeper networks to bring higher accuracy by computing residuals.
-The nn visions we use are stacks of ConvBlock, whose architecture is shown below (ConvBlock(planes) ) :
+The nn versions we use are stacks of ConvBlock, whose architecture is shown below (ConvBlock(planes) ) :

   <div align=center>
   <img src="https://raw.githubusercontent.com/2006wzt/FlexiFed-IMP/master/images/arch/ConvBlock.png" alt="ConvBlock.png" width=271 height=196 />
   </div>

   Note that the downsample layer in ConvBlock may not be needed sometimes.
-We use the four vision of VDCNN-family : VDCNN-9, VDCNN-17, VDCNN-29, VDCNN-49, and the architectures of the nn are shown below :
+We use the four versions of VDCNN-family : VDCNN-9, VDCNN-17, VDCNN-29, VDCNN-49, and the architectures of the nn are shown below :

   <div align=center>
     <img src="http://raw.githubusercontent.com/2006wzt/FlexiFed-IMP/master/images/arch/VDCNN-family.png" alt="VDCNN-family.png" weight=497 height=404 />